Merritt Mathias

-Merritt Elizabeth Mathias (born July 2, 1990) is an American soccer forward currently playing for Angel City FC in the National Women's Soccer League (NWSL).
-She previously played for FC Kansas City and Seattle Reign FC.
+Merritt Elizabeth Mathias (born July 2, 1990) is an American former professional soccer player who most recently played as a right back for Angel City FC of the National Women's Soccer League (NWSL).
+She has won three NWSL Shields and three NWSL Championships during her twelve seasons in the NWSL: one Championship with FC Kansas City, one Shield with Seattle Reign FC, and two doubles with the North Carolina Courage.
+She played extensively with the youth national team and earned one cap with the United States senior team in 2018.

 Early life

 Born in Birmingham, Alabama, Mathias attended and played for Oak Mountain High School in Birmingham.
 Mathias was one of the top-ranked recruits in the nation according to Soccer Buzz Magazine.
 She was a Parade Magazine high school All-America selection in 2007 and the 2006 and 2007 National High School Coaches Association All-America.

-University of North Carolina, Texas A&M University, 2008–2011
+College career

 Mathias attended the University of North Carolina at Chapel Hill where she played for the Tar Heels for two seasons in 2008 and 2009 before transferring to Texas A&M University where she majored in Agriculture leadership and development.
 During her first season with the Aggies, she started in 20 matches and scored nine goals – third best on the team.
 She was named to the All-Big 12 first team and the Big 12 All-Newcomer team.
 She was also a two-time Big 12 Player of the week.
 During her senior year, she started in all 24 matches and scored eight goals, including three game-winners.
 She ranked second on the team in assists with 11 and led the Big 12 Conference in all games with 93 shots on the season while ranking second in shots per game at 3.88.
 She ranked third in assists at eleven and third in assists per game at 0.46.
 Mathias ranked second in Top Drawer Soccer's Big 12 Top 20 Player Rankings and was named to the All-Big 12 First Team as well as the Big 12 All-Tournament Team.
 Mathias ended the season ranked at number 17 nationally in total assists was number 35 for assists per game.